yiyepianzhounc/Slide-Puzzle-CAPTCHAs-Datasets/README.md

 # Slide Puzzle CAPTCHAs Datasets
+- The datasets will be available on request.

 ## Introduction
 - This is the datasets constructed in our paper "SPC-GAN-Attack: Attacking Slide Puzzle CAPTCHAs by Human-Like Sliding Trajectories Based on Generative Adversarial Network".
 We select Tencent CAPTCHA, GeeTest CAPTCHA v3, Shumei CAPTCHA, NetEase CAPTCHA, GeeTest CAPTCHA v4, Dingxiang CAPTCHA to test the security of slide puzzle CAPTCHAs.
 For each type of slide puzzle CAPTCHA, we construct a Notch Detection Dataset (ND-Dataset) and a Two-Dimensional Sliding Trajectory Dataset (2D-ST-Dataset).